 There are two ways to make pesto at home: the authentic (hard one) and the modern (easy one).
 The first method uses a mortar and pestle while the second one – a food processor or blender.
 It is said that pounding pesto ingredients by hand releases more flavors and aromatic oils.
 I will be frank with you.
 I almost had the food processor in my hands when I heard the voice of Don Corleone in my head.
 “You make pesto… But you make it without respect.”
 A tidal wave of cold sweat rushed through my body.
 The unanimous decision to use a mortar and pestle was made at that very moment.

 Pounding garlic, salt, pine nuts and basil by hand can be fun but it can also be daunting when, for instance, making pesto for a crowd.
 It is also unrealistic to expect that a busy person will be playing with a mortar and pestle after a long day at work just to make a pesto lasagna.
-That’s why I see nothing wrong in using a food processor in such situations.
+That’s why I see nothing wrong with using a food processor in such situations.
 However, if you do have some spare time – go with the authentic method.
 It’s really worth it.

 Remember, that there is no golden rule for how much basil, olive oil, Parmesan or how many pine nuts you have to use in the pesto recipe.
 It depends on your taste.
 Want more nutty flavor?
 Add more pine nuts.
 You like your pesto runny?
 Add more olive oil and so on.